 Instructions

-• Add a tablespoon each of urad dal and chana dal, 2-3 red chilis, and a teaspoon of salt to a spice grinder and dry grind into a fine powder.
+• While the beans cook, add the ½ tablespoon urad dal, ½ tablespoon chana dal, dried red chilies, and 1 teaspoon salt to a spice grinder.
+Grind into a fine powder.
+Set aside.

-• Drain the green beans and add to the skillet and cook for 1-2 minutes.
-Then, add the dry spice mixture and give it a good mix.
-Let it cook for 3-4 minutes.
+• Add the drained green beans and cook for 1–2 minutes.
+Add the ground spice mix and stir well to coat.
+Cook for 3–4 minutes, stirring occasionally.
 Taste and adjust salt.

 Notes